g-nitin/Contrastive-Planning/code/llm_reasoning/outputs/gemini_output.md

 <details><summary>Response</summary>

-	The action `pushdown sokoban l18 l14 l10 crate2` is not used because the crate is already at `l14`, and the goal is to move it to `l2`.
-Pushing down the crate would move it away from the goal, making it less efficient.
+	The action `pushdown sokoban l18 l14 l10 crate2` is not used because the Sokoban is not at position `l18` in the third last step of the solution.
+The solution has the Sokoban at position `l14` at that point, making the precondition `(at sokoban l18)` false.

 </details>